influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

         .log('/tmp/alerts.log')
 ```

-Just like that, a dynamic threshold has been created, and, if cpu usage drops in the day or spikes at night, an alert will be issued.
+Just like that, a dynamic threshold can be created, and, if cpu usage drops in the day or spikes at night, an alert will be issued.
 Try it out.
 Use `define` to update the task TICKscript.